opendatabs/data-processing/stata_daily_upload/README.md

 # stata_daily_upload Overview

 `stata_daily_upload` is a critical component in the data management and uploading pipeline.
-It is designed to streamline the process of uploading datasets to an FTP server while integrating seamlessly with ODS (Open Data Service) for dataset management and publishing.
+It is designed to streamline the process of uploading datasets to an FTP server while integrating seamlessly with ODS (Open Data Soft) for dataset management and publishing.

 ## Key Features: